telerik/winforms-docs/controls/richtexteditor/features/hyperlink.md

 * public void __InsertHyperlink__(HyperlinkInfo hyperlinkInfo, StyleDefinition hyperlinkStyle) - create a hyperlink from the currently selected part of the document and change the style of the text to the style passed as second argument.

-Removing a hyperlink (and keeping the part of the document that the hyperlink spanned) can be done by positioning the caret in the hyperlink and invoking.
+Removing a hyperlink (and keeping the part of the document that the hyperlink spanned) can be done by positioning the caret in the hyperlink and invoking:

 {{source=..\SamplesCS\RichTextEditor\Features\HyperlinkCode.cs region=remove}}
 {{source=..\SamplesVB\RichTextEditor\Features\HyperlinkCode.vb region=remove}}